stanbaek/ece387/_sources/Appendix/login-server.md

 - You need some isolation between students who share the same physical hardware (restricted sudo, separate home directories, no ability to read another student's files).

 **When a login server is overkill:**
 - Students each have their own laptop or a personal workstation they always use.
 In that case there is nothing to "roam" between — a local Ubuntu account already gives each student a persistent home directory, and centralized authentication just adds an extra server to install, patch, and keep running (plus a single point of failure if it goes down).
-Use [master-standalone-setup.md](master-standalone-setup.md) instead — it sets up the same ROS 2 environment with a normal local account and no LDAP/NFS dependency.
+Use [Master Setup - Standalone](MasterSetupJazzy.md) instead — it sets up the same ROS 2 environment with a normal local account and no LDAP/NFS dependency.
 - You only have a handful of machines and can simply assign one student (or a fixed pair) per machine for the term.

-**The trade-off:** a login server buys you station-independence and central account management, at the cost of standing up and maintaining an extra server, plus a dependency on the network (mitigated in [login-client.md](login-client.md) with SSSD credential caching and soft NFS mounts).
+**The trade-off:** a login server buys you station-independence and central account management, at the cost of standing up and maintaining an extra server, plus a dependency on the network (mitigated in [Master (Client) Setup](login-client.md) with SSSD credential caching and soft NFS mounts).
 For ECE 387's AFA lab — a fixed set of 14 dedicated NUCs used by a rotating roster of ~30 students across sections — that trade-off is worth it.

 ## Architecture Overview